joe32140/flatten_chinese_gigaword/README.md

 The scripts in this repository dump the text of the Gigaword dataset into preporcessed headline and paragraph files, for use with summarization tasks.

-The pipeline of the scirpt is
+The pipeline of the scirpt:
 1. Merge data in the corpus
 2. Tokenize words by jieba
 3. Conver simplified chinese into tranditional chinese (or you can do the inverse translation)